 The past few years have been a time of major expansion and reimagining at Disney parks in the U.S. With the recent additions of Star Wars: Galaxy’s Edge to both coasts as well as the transformation of Paradise Pier to Pixar Pier in Disney California Adventure, there’s a swath of new and exciting additions.
 The next few years are expected to be a continuation of this new wave of park advancement with Walt Disney World’s upcoming 50th anniversary in 2021 bringing new rides as well as an almost park-wide overhaul to EPCOT.
-Up next on the slate of openings at the parks is Avengers Campus set to debut at the Disneyland Resort on July 18 of this year.
+Up next on the slate of openings at the parks is Avengers Campus set to debut at the Disneyland Resort soon.
 This exciting new land will be the first Marvel-themed area at a Disney park and will be followed by similar lands at Disneyland Paris in 2021, and Hong Kong Disneyland in 2023.
 With the scheduled opening just a few months away, let’s take a closer look at everything we know is coming to the land when it opens and in the near future.

 Back in 2017 Marvel and Disney fans were treated to big news during the D23 Expo that a land based around the Marvel Cinematic Universe would finally be hitting the theme parks.
 Chairman of Parks and Resorts, Bob Chapek, informed the public that the new land would be taking over the spot previously occupied by A Bug’s Land at Disney California Adventure park.
 This new land would stretch to meet and include the existing Guardians of the Galaxy: Mission Breakout attraction that replaced Twilight Zone Tower of Terror in May of 2017.
 This was major news for “True Believers” like myself who have dreamed of being able to experience the characters and settings of the Marvel Comics created with the expert craftsmanship of Disney’s Imagineers.
 It was announced that this new land would hold an immersive Avengers Quinjet Experience and an innovative ride centered around Spider-Man, as well as various dining, shopping, and entertainment options featuring characters and settings from the Marvel Cinematic Universe.
 The land will be opening in two phases though, with the headliner Avengers attraction not making its debut until a later date than the rest of the offerings.